EpicOrange/riichi_advanced/documentation/bloody30faan.md

 - __Three Pure Shifted Triplets__ (10 faan): Same, but they are all the same suit.
 - __Four Pure Small Shifted Triplets__ (15 faan): Instead, you have consecutive triplets in the pattern 111222333444, except one of them is actually a pair.
 They are all the same suit.
 - __Four Pure Shifted Triplets__ (20 faan): Instead, you have consecutive triplets in the pattern 111222333444, of the same suit.
-- __Mixed Three Small Shifted Triplets__ (5 faan): You have consecutive triplets in the pattern 111222333, except one of them is actually a pair.
+- __Three Mixed Small Shifted Triplets__ (5 faan): You have consecutive triplets in the pattern 111222333, except one of them is actually a pair.
 They must all be of different suits.
-- __Mixed Three Shifted Triplets__ (8 faan): Instead, you have consecutive triplets in the pattern 111222333.
+- __Three Mixed Shifted Triplets__ (8 faan): Instead, you have consecutive triplets in the pattern 111222333.
 They must all be of different suits.
-- __Mixed Four Small Shifted Triplets__ (10 faan): Instead, you have consecutive triplets in the pattern 111222333444, except one of them is actually a pair.
+- __Four Mixed Small Shifted Triplets__ (10 faan): Instead, you have consecutive triplets in the pattern 111222333444, except one of them is actually a pair.
 Their suits have to _cycle_: e.g. if it starts with characters, circles, bamboo, the last suit must be characters again.
-- __Mixed Four Shifted Triplets__ (15 faan): Instead, you have consecutive triplets in the pattern 111222333444, with cycling suits as before.
+- __Four Mixed Shifted Triplets__ (15 faan): Instead, you have consecutive triplets in the pattern 111222333444, with cycling suits as before.
-- __Mixed Five Small Shifted Triplets__ (20 faan): Instead, you have consecutive triplets in the pattern 111222333444555, except one of them is actually a pair.
+- __Five Mixed Small Shifted Triplets__ (20 faan): Instead, you have consecutive triplets in the pattern 111222333444555, except one of them is actually a pair.
 Their suits have to _cycle_: e.g. if it starts with characters, circles, bamboo, the last suit must be characters again, and the following suit must be circles again.
 - __Double Triplets__ (2 faan): You have two triplets of the same number.
 They can be of different suits.
 - __Small Triple Triplets__ (5 faan): You have three triplets of the same number, except one of them is actually a pair.
 They are obviously all of different suits.
 - __Triple Triplets__ (10 faan): You have three triplets of the same number.